Approx. Time Difference

-Your work will be assessed primarily by exams, but many courses also include attendance, participation, term papers, group and individual projects, and class presentations.
+Your work will be assessed primarily by exams, but many courses also include attendance, term papers, projects, and class presentations.

 Participation in class discussion is often part of the grade (averaging 15 to 20 percent), and if class presentations are required they may count for 20 to 30 percent.
 In regular Yonsei University courses taught in Korean, competition with Korean students is greater than it is with international students in courses taught in English.